AndreiVoica/P8_duaro/README.md

 ### Unity

 1. This project is developed and tested with Unity Version 2020.3.29f1.
-Install the version through the Unity Hub from here: https://unity3d.com/de/get-unity/download/archive.
+Install the version through the Unity Hub from this [link](https://unity3d.com/de/get-unity/download/archive)

 2. Clone the repository `$ git clone https://github.com/AndreiVoica/P8_duaro.git` and `$ catkin_make`.